bonsaiheldin/carrotJS/README.md

 # Domy - HTML5 Game Framework
 Domy is a 2D game framework for making HTML5 games which follows a different approach of rendering: Instead of using Canvas2D or WebGL for rendering it is entirely based upon DOM elements (divs, to be exactly) and CSS.
 It's an experiment to see what is possible since it is commonly known that DOM manipulations are rather slow in comparison to Canvas2D or WebGL.
+I'm also developing it just because it's fun and a possibility to learn more about Javascript, CSS and the DOM itself. ✨

 For now it thankfully includes https://github.com/IceCreamYou/MainLoop.js for the two core loops.